Schengen at EuroAirport

 Border police controls for non-Schengen passengers

 In addition to inspecting air passengers’ documents, the border guards will also continue to provide Swiss citizens with a much appreciated service.
 Thus they may continue to apply for emergency passports if a passport or ID is lost or expires before take-off.
-There is a charge for this and 1,900 persons took advantage of the service last year.

 Customs inspections will remain